jeni1616/users-table-plugin/README.md

 e.g.

-1. Upload `codeable-users-table-plugin.zip` to the `/wp-content/plugins/` directory
+1. Upload `users-table-plugin-master.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add shortcode or GutenBerg Blog in your page.